How much can I get?

 - an equivalent inspection body appointed by the Secretary of State to inspect certain independent schools.
 If your childcare provider is in Wales, Northern Ireland, or Scotland, they must be registered or approved by the regulatory body that inspects childcare in the country they’re based

-You won’t be able to get a Childcare Grant if your childcare provider is:
+You won’t be able to get CCG if your childcare provider is:

 - your partner